 2. AS requests MRF to allocate the resources for UE side, as well as allocate and configure resources for network side based on the received SDP offer.

-3. AS generates extended I1 invite message (based on table 7.3.3.1 of TS 24.294 [14]) with IP address and port number of MRF for UE side for receiving UL voice data, and supported codecs based on the received SIP INVITE message, then sends the extended I1 invite message to UE.
+3. AS generates extended I1 invite message (based on table 7.3.3.1 of TS 24.294 [14]) with IP address and port number of MRF for UE side for receiving UL voice data and supported codecs based on the received SIP INVITE message, then sends the extended I1 invite message to UE.